abu-naser/Encrypted-MPI-Communication/README.md

-encryption can still introduce very significant overheads in some scenarios such as a single MPI communication operation on InfiniBand, but (3) the overall overhead may not be prohibitive for practical uses since there can be multiple concurrent com- munications.
+encryption can still introduce very significant overheads in some scenarios such as a single MPI communication operation on InfiniBand, but (3) the overall overhead may not be prohibitive for practical uses since there can be multiple concurrent communications.

 We developed two MPI libraries whose communication is encrypted via AES-GCM (for both 128-bit and 256-bit keys);